 It’s rare that you’ll have to use the bus in Vienna.
 The tickets cost the same as the train, and the bus service is generally slower, as it always depends on traffic.
 However, the bus network itself is efficient and well developed.
 There are over 120 bus lines operating daily in all parts of the city.

 The only time that you might need to use a bus is if you’re going somewhere the tram or train lines don’t reach.
-Taking the bus between the airport and the city center is also cheaper than a train.
+Taking the bus between the airport and the city centre is also cheaper than a train.

 Make sure that you always have your ticket with you.
 Although there aren’t any security checks where you have to present your ticket, there are random inspections.
 If you get caught without a ticket, the fine is $116 USD!
 You can buy tickets at the main stations and at various tobacconists.